chriskonnertz/string-calc/README.md

 ### Numbers

-Numbers in a term always consist of digits and may include one period.
+Numbers in a term always consist of digits and may include exactly one period.
 Good usage examples:

 ```
 0